RogerHuba/roger_python_guide/class_42/facilitator.md

 ```

 - Uncomment the Get items test items.
 - > I want to treat my ll like a regular list and access them like a list.
-We could totaly do this like so:
+We could do this like so:

 ```python
 return left(self)[index]
 ```

 ```python
     def __getitem__(self, index):
         if index < 0:
             raise IndexError
         for i, item in enumerate(self):
             if i == index:
                 return item
         raise IndexError
 ```